babylonhealth/ios-playbook/Cookbook/Style-guide/README.md

 ## Computed Properties

 For conciseness, if a computed property is read-only, omit the get clause.
 The get clause is required only when a set clause is provided.
-For single-expressions, where the context is clear, use implicit returns:
+For single-expressions where the context is clear, use implicit returns:

 **Preferred**:
 ```swift